The travel influencer’s case captured attention all over the world.

 Her family has since filed a $50 million wrongful death suit against the Moab Police Department, three of its officers, and 10 other unnamed defendants.
 In the court filing, lawyers representing Petito’s parents argue that the officers weren’t properly trained to recognize signs of intimate partner violence, and “failed in their duty to protect Gabby.”
 According to new evidence, an unreleased photo shows blood smeared across their daughter’s face.
 The filing also accuses the officers of failing to pick up on more subtle cues of abuse, such as her defense of Laundrie and trying to shoulder the blame for their fight.

-This is the family’s second lawsuit: They’ve also filed a case against Laundrie’s parents, accusing them of hindering the search for their daughter.
+Meanwhile, the city of Moab denied responsibility, saying its officers “acted with kindness, respect, and empathy” toward Petito.
+But this is the family’s only pending lawsuit: They’ve also filed a case against Laundrie’s parents, accusing them of hindering the search for their daughter.

 What happened to Petito’s fiancé Brian Laundrie?